hagarwal011/Data_Wizards/README.md

 ## How to Use 🚀
 1. **Machine Learning Model**
-   - Run `Ml.ipynb` in Jupyter Notebook to preprocess data and train the model.
+   - Run `Airline_Profit_Predictions.ipynb` in Jupyter Notebook to preprocess data and train the model.
    - Evaluate predictions and analyze feature importance.

 2. **Power BI Dashboard**